1. Home

 My electric bill is $290/mo

 There’s no official count of the precise number of people living off the grid and, of those, how many are using solar power for electricity.
 But it’s likely a small fraction of the overall population.
 Why?
-Because it’s an intricate process with several interconnected systems and some considerable sacrifices.
+Because it’s a complicated process and can require some considerable sacrifices.

-To make this choice work, a homeowner may need massive energy storage in the form of batteries so they don’t lose power during long storms, nights, and the short days of winter when it’s harder to generate enough solar power.
-The problem is that building a system so heavily reliant on battery storage is expensive.
+To make it work, a homeowner may need significant energy storage so they don’t lose power during long storms, nights, and the short days of winter when it’s harder to generate enough solar power.
+The problem is that it can be expensive.

-For that reason, the few people who elect to use off-grid solar for ideological or environmental reasons make very intentional choices about their energy usage, such as designing homes and having ways of living that use very little electricity.
-Even then, they often have backup generators installed on their property in case their solar panel system can’t meet all of their energy needs.
+For that reason, the few people who elect to go off-grid with solar often make very intentional choices about their energy usage, such as designing homes that use very little electricity.

 Many people want to go solar because they want to help the planet and be protected from problems on the larger electricity grid.
 For most homeowners, the ideal setup is to install solar panels and remain connected to the grid, even as you enjoy some of the perks of using off-the-grid solar.
 Not only will you use less grid electricity because you’re generating your own power from your home solar panels, but you can still use the grid as a backup in case of emergencies.

 If you have more questions about the benefits of solar panels, you should learn how solar panels work on your home.
-If you’re interested to learn how much you can save with solar power, check out Palmetto’s Free Solar Savings Estimator.
+If you’re interested to learn how much you can save with solar power, get a free savings estimate from Palmetto today

 See what solar can do for you: